ckmclean/2dTechTest/README.md

   framework like Bootstrap or any Material UI base if you wish, or you can reference our own sites
 * Pay attention to the business groups provided.
 You may use any that you wish, however your presentation should match.
+Some business groups are also much easier to work with than others due to data complexity.
 * If you wish to go above and beyond, think about what other data you could present to the customer that is genuinely relevant - look at what adds value, perhaps there's another layer you could expand upon?